top of page

 The adjective 'excessive' originates from the Latin word 'excessivus,' which is formed from 'excessus,' as discussed earlier, meaning 'exceeding' or 'going beyond,' and the suffix '-ivus,' indicating 'pertaining to' or 'characterized by.'
 This etymology underscores the idea of something being characterized by going beyond what is considered normal, reasonable, or appropriate.
 When we describe something as 'excessive,' we are emphasizing its tendency to exceed the bounds of what is considered typical or acceptable.
 The Latin roots of 'excessive' highlight its association with going beyond established limits or norms, making it a suitable term to describe something that is overly abundant or beyond what is considered justifiable.

-Quiz: Find the meaning of excessive
+Find the correct meaning of the adjective excessive:

 Try Again!